ethans333/soundcloudDownloader/README.md

 ## Bugs :bug:
 So unfortunately when downloading a large number of files SoundCloud sort of recognizes that you're not an actual user and the **download loop freezes**.
 This is something I've attempted to fix but couldn't.
 In order to fix this, when it gets stuck **just click on the browser and downloading will resume**.
-You might need to do this several times.
+If that doesn't work **click the play button.** You might need to repeat this several times.

 Another issue is when you **input songs with track banner art**, for example this song [here](https://soundcloud.com/monstercat/hush-fopspeen-bound-2-u) the program will either not download the song or crash entirely, so it's best to **avoid using songs with track banner art.
 I'll perhaps